What Is Bronchiectasis?

 - Chest pain

-It’s important to talk with your doctor, who may prescribe medicines or other therapies that can open up your airways.
+It’s important to talk with your doctor, who may prescribe medicines or other treatments that can open your airways.

 Bronchiectasis is serious.
-But it’s manageable if you listen to your body -- and your doctor.
+But you can manage it if you listen to your body -- and your doctor.